TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   that the mean height of the US population was equal to 68".
 Rejecting the null would not be very informative, as we would not know if our doorway height was greater or less than the average US height.
-By contrast if we tested the 'one-sided' null hypothesis that the average US height is less than or equal to 68", rejecting the null hypothesis would suggest we need to construct our doorways taller, but not tell us by how much.
-To reiterate the earlier vital point: the additional information provided by a confidence interval on the mean population height would give us a much better idea of how to adjust the door height.
-  **Whenever possible, report confidence intervals in addition to or in place of p-values.**
+By contrast rejecting the 'one-sided' null hypothesis that the average US height is less than or equal to 68", would suggest we need to construct our doorways taller, but not tell us by how much.
+This suggests reiterating the earlier point: the additional information provided by a confidence interval on the mean population height would give us a much better idea of how to adjust the door height in order to accommodate the average height. **Whenever possible, for any important conclusions, report confidence intervals in addition to or in place of p-values!!!**

-The advantage of using a one-sided p-value instead of the default two-sided p-value is that the one-side test is more powerful: it can detect smaller differences between the population mean and the hypothetical comparison value than the two-sided test.
-Therefore, if your interest really only lies in a 'greater' or 'less than' comparison, you should use a one-sided test.
+The advantage of using a one-sided test instead of the default two-sided test is that the one-side test is more powerful: it can detect smaller differences between the population mean and the hypothetical comparison value than the two-sided test.
+Therefore, if your interest really only lies in a 'greater' or 'less than' comparison, you should use a one-sided test to improve your power.

 ```
 rm(list=ls())